Updated 3 December 2021

 Indian travellers who have received both doses of a WHO-approved vaccine can fly to the emirates.
 They must have received the second vaccine dose at least 14 days before travel.

-Before travelling to the UAE, eligible passengers who are UAE Residents and any fully vaccinated passenger wishing to travel to Sharjah and Ras Al Khaimah need to receive approval from the Federal Authority for Identity and Citizenship (ICA).
-Registration for arriving individuals is available on the ICA app and website from August 15.
+Before travelling to the UAE, eligible passengers to travel to Abu Dhabi, Sharjah and Ras Al Khaimah need to receive approval from the Federal Authority for Identity and Citizenship (ICA).
+Registration for arriving individuals is available on the ICA app and website.
 Those who wish to travel should start with filling in personal and passport details, residency address in the UAE, then uploading vaccine details and attaching proofs.

 If they reside in Dubai, they’ll also need pre-entry approval from the General Directorate of Residency and Foreigners Affairs (GDRFA).